 How to Apply for NSERC Research Funding Canada

-Applications for NSERC Engage or Alliance must be initiated by a college or university in coordination with an industry partner.
+Applications for NSERC Engage Grants or Alliance Grants must be initiated by a college or university in coordination with an industry partner.
 To establish a research partnership, businesses are encouraged to contact local post-secondary institutions and propose their project.
-Once an industry partner and interested college/university researcher have agreed on the objectives of the project, a post-secondary partner completes the application and sends it to NSERC for review.
+Once an industry partner and interested college/university researcher have agreed on the objectives of the project, the post-secondary partner completes the application and sends it to NSERC for review.

 Funding decisions are typically made by NSERC within six weeks of submission for Engage projects or 4-16 weeks for Alliance projects, depending on project size and complexity.
 Once projects are complete, NSERC requires a project report to confirm that the objectives and deliverables proposed have been met.

 Many businesses assume that collaborating with Canadian colleges and universities is a difficult process.
 While there are several important steps required, there are fewer barriers to completing these types of projects than most businesses realize.
 Developing a standardized process for finding a research partner and accessing funding is essential, but not overly complicated.
 To help you better understand the steps required, Mentor Works has developed the Collaborative Research Project Guide.